nuuuwan/news_lk3_data/README.md

 One person is reported dead while two others have been injured in a shooting incident at Midigama in Matara.

 Police said that two unidentified gunmen who arrived on a motorcycle had opened fire at them.

+Meanwhile, another shooting had taken place at around 10.00 p.m. last night (18) inside a shop at Saranankara Road in Kohuwala police area.

+The shop owner, a 43-year-old resident of Nedimala in Dehiwala, had succumbed to injuries after being admitted to the Kalubowila Hospital following the shooting.

+The shooting was reportedly carried out by two unidentified gunmen who had arrived on a motorcycle.

+The motive behind the shooting or any information regarding the suspects are yet to be uncovered.

 ◼️